pdonis/simpleblog3/README.md

   path, which is probably not what you want.)

-Note that in some cases the order in which extensions are declared in your ``config.yaml`` file matters.
-The order in which extensions are listed in ``config.yaml`` determines the order in which they are loaded, which determines the order in which they get to process whatever data they are processing, which can obviously make a difference if multiple extensions process the same data.
+Note that in some cases the order in which extensions are declared in your config file matters.
+The order in which extensions are listed in the config determines the order in which they are loaded, which determines the order in which they get to process whatever data they are processing, which can obviously make a difference if multiple extensions process the same data.
 The cases you are most likely to encounter are extensions that process the raw entry source data (the ``title``, ``tags``, and ``folding`` extensions all do, and the ordering that is known to work is the order in which I just gave them), and extensions that add sources in the form of new containers (the ``archives``, ``categories``,